sarvar-coder/weatherApp/README.md

 ## Day 1

-the first video in playlist is about first intro how to professionally building ios app flow.
-Also we learnt creating project without storyboard, explaining vector assets and its usefullness.
-They are mathematically calculated and that's why very looks beautifull, discussing auto-layout
+we learnt creating project without storyboard, explaining vector assets and its usefullness.
+They are mathematically calculated and that's why very looks beautifull.

 ## Day 2